yushika-j/yushika-j/README.md

 ###
 <h2 align="left">Hi 👋!
-My name is Yushika and I'm a 3rd Year Student, from University of Ottawa</h2>
+My name is Yushika and I'm a CS Student, from University of Ottawa</h2>

 ###